ka-language/tutorial/mod6-functions.md

 val2 := await:(val1)
 ```

-Second, parameter lists in omm look like
+Second, parameter lists in ka look like
 ```
 (string -> a, string -> b)
 ```